 This is the third blog in our Lean Startup Methodology blog series.
-In this blog series we go over Lean Startup Methodology principles and show how these help startup founders tackle a variety of risks they face in each step of their startup journey.
-In the first blog we started with defining what a startup is, and what the steps defined in the lean startup methodology are.
-In the second blog we listed different types of risks a startup faces and how the lean startup methodology can help overcome them.
+In this blog series, we go over Lean Startup Methodology principles and show how these help startup founders tackle a variety of risks they face in each step of their startup journey.
+In the first blog, we started with defining what a startup is, and what the steps defined in the lean startup methodology are.
+In the second blog, we listed different types of risks a startup faces and how the lean startup methodology can help overcome them.
 Here, we discuss the problem risk, how founders should focus on solving the biggest problems their customers have first, and why it is so important to validate the problem, by validating customers and interviewing them.
-Also, It is important to focus on “early adopters” in early stages to reduce the market risk.
+Also, it is important to focus on “early adopters” in the early stages to reduce the market risk.

 Reducing Problem Risk

 By fundamentally shifting from the old way of operation to innovating and changing parts of the business model, founders should adapt to better serve their customers.
-The question to ask about a new solution:
+The question to ask about a new solution is:

 Is it solving one of the biggest problems of your target customer?

 If the customer has bigger problems, founders should focus on solving those problems first.
 It’s a much harder sell to solve secondary problems.
 For example, selling digital menu solutions for restaurants.
 A startup can only sell this to busy restaurants, otherwise they have a bigger problem to solve first, finding customers.

 How does a startup founder validate the problem they are trying to solve?
 Some questions to ask:

 - Have you experienced the problem yourself, personally (B2C) or in a business (B2B)?